 Earth and Planetary Science students with an overall grade point average of 3.3 in the University, including 3.3 in the major, may apply for admission to the honors program.
 Candidates for graduation with honors in EPS are required to take three units of EPS H195 and work on a senior thesis with a faculty member in the Department.
 Students are required to submit their thesis to both the undergraduate advisor and their faculty thesis advisor.

-The minor is flexible enough to allow you to explore a general interest, or to focus on a particular area.
+The Department of Earth and Planetary Science has seven minors: Atmospheric Science, Environmental Earth Science, Geology, Geophysics, Marine Science, Planetary Science, and Earth and Plaentary Science.
 You can work out the details when you see an undergraduate major advisor.
-Lower Division: EPS 50 or equivalent Upper Division: Five upper division courses chosen from the major list with prior approval of the major advisor At least three of the five upper division courses must be completed at Berkeley.
+Lower Division: EPS 50 or equivalent Upper Division, EPS C82 for Marine Science: Five upper division courses chosen from the major list with prior approval of the major advisor At least three of the five upper division courses must be completed at Berkeley.
 No more than one of the five required courses for your minor may be included in your major program.
 All courses must be taken for a letter grade and a minimum 2.0 GPA is required in the upper division courses applied to the minor.
 The EPS Minor Form is available here.
-Please bring the form to the undergraduate advisor as soon as possible to declare the minor.
+Please bring the form to the undergraduate advisor as soon as possible to declare one of the minors.